go-fuego/fuego/documentation/docs/guides/testing.md

 # Testing Fuego Controllers

-Fuego provides a `MockContext` type that makes it easy to test your controllers without setting up a full HTTP server.
-This guide will show you how to use it effectively.
+Fuego provides a `MockContext` type that makes it easy to test your controllers without using httptest, allowing you to focus on your business logic instead of the HTTP layer.

 ## Using MockContext

-The `MockContext` type implements the `ContextWithBody` interface, allowing you to test your controllers in isolation.
+The `MockContext` type implements the `ContextWithBody` interface.
 Here's a simple example:

 ```go
 func TestMyController(t *testing.T) {